vatesfr/xen-orchestra/docs/troubleshooting.md

 ## Unreachable after boot

 XOA uses HVM mode.
 If your physical host doesn't support virtualization extensions, XOA won't work.
-To check if your XenServer supports hardware assisted virtualization (HVM), you can enter this command in your host: `grep --color vmx /proc/cpuinfo`.
+To check if your XCP-ng/XenServer supports hardware assisted virtualization (HVM), you can enter this command in your host: `grep --color vmx /proc/cpuinfo`.
 If you don't have any result, it means XOA won't work on this hardware.

 ## Set or recover XOA VM password